If your family is contacted by Child Protective Services (CPS), we suggest the following:

-- your permission
+- with your permission

-- a search warrant
+- with a search warrant

-Repeat the above statements as often as necessary.
+- Stand your ground.
 Do not be afraid of silence.

 - write down everything that occurred

-- call THSC Association at (806) 744-4441 and/or your attorney.
+- Call THSC at (806) 744-4441.

 It happened.
 I couldn’t believe it.
 CPS knocked at my door.